 Employee onboarding in Italy is an essential process for welcoming new hires and ensuring their smooth integration into the company.
-It goes beyond just filling out paperwork,it’s about helping new employees understand company culture, policies, and the role they’ll play in achieving business goals.
-According to recent surveys, 40% of new hires in Italy leave their jobs within the first 6 months due to inadequate onboarding.
+It goes beyond just filling out paperwork; it’s about helping new employees understand company culture, policies, and the role they’ll play in achieving business goals.
+Studies show that up to 20% of employee turnover happens within the first 45 days of employment, underscoring how early experiences can influence retention.
+As hiring practices evolve, creating an efficient and engaging onboarding process is crucial for employers in Italy.

 As hiring practices evolve, creating an efficient and engaging onboarding process is crucial for employers in Italy.
 In this blog, we’ll explore the key elements of employee onboarding in Italy, highlight challenges, and provide actionable tips to create an effective onboarding experience.